1TrickOmen/Conway-s-Game-of-Life-x-AI-Tool/README.md

-# Monument AI - SEGA Challenge Submission
+# Conway’s Game of Life X AI Tool

 ## Overview
 A RESTful implementation of Conway’s Game of Life that uses the ASCII binary representation of an English word as the seed pattern.
 The service is integrated with `gpt-4o-mini` as a generative AI tool and includes a user-friendly interface for natural language interaction.